While you’re here, join my pro tutor’s perfect-score SAT email list and I’ll send you subscriber-only bonuses to help you prepare for the SAT!

 8) Pronoun Case: “Me went to the park” sounds horrible, right?
-Pronoun case is the SAT Writing topic that deals with that sort of stuff.
+Pronoun Case is the SAT Writing topic that deals with that sort of stuff.
 It can get a lot trickier to notice this mistake, though, so you need to learn an essential strategy that will always help figure this topic out.
-Check out the article, or my Top 12 Grammar Rules e-book.
+Check out this article and my Top 12 Grammar Rules e-book.

 9) Conjunctions: Conjunctions are the words that link two ideas, like “and,” “because,” “therefore.”
 The most important thing is that the linking word is logical.

 10) Passive Voice and Wordiness: As a rule of thumb, the SAT Writing section frowns on excess wordiness, redundancy, etc. The passive voice is generally unnecessary and just adds words when the sentence could be made simpler.
 The shortest answer without any mistakes is frequently the correct answer.